My images aren’t uploading to the competition website, what should I do?

 What happens if my entry is longlisted?

-We’ll ask you to provide high resolution copies of your work and a brief biographical note so that your entry can be included in the longlist exhibition in February 2016.
-All longlisted entrants will be invited to attend the awards evening – date TBC soon.
+We’ll ask you to provide high resolution copies of your work and a brief biography so that your entry can be included in the online exhibition to be hosted on House of Illustration’s website throughout February 2018.
+All longlisted entrants will be invited to attend the Awards Night on Tuesday 20 February 2018.

 What happens if my entry is shortlisted?

-The shortlist and winner will be announced at the awards evening.
+The shortlist and overall winner will be announced at the Awards Night on Tuesday 20 February 2018 at House of Illustration.

 What happens if I win?

-The winner of The Book Illustration Competition 2016 will be asked to provide a total of 9 illustrations for the final book, as well as a binding design, and must agree to complete the commission within the given deadline – this year, the end of April 2016.
+The winner of The Book Illustration Competition 2018 will be asked to provide a total of nine illustrations for the final book, as well as a binding design, and must agree to complete the commission within The Folio Society’s deadline.

 Can I change one of my images after I have submitted my entry?